devhalimah/Google-Cybersecurity-Professional-Certificate-Projects/linux-file-permissions.md

 <u>
   <li>The file "project_k.txt" has write permissions for others which is against the organization's policy.
 To remove the write command, I entered the command below:
     <pre>chmod o-w project_k.txt</pre></li>
-  <li>Furthermore, the file "project_m.txt" is a restricted file and should not be readable or writable, even by the group.<br>I entered the command below to change the permissions of the project_m.txt file so that the group doesn’t have read or write permissions.
+  <li>Furthermore, the file "project_m.txt" is a restricted file and should not be readable or writable, even by the group.
+I entered the command below to change the permissions of the project_m.txt file so that the group doesn’t have read or write permissions.
     <pre>chmod g-r,g-w project_m.txt</pre></li>
   </u>
 </p>